 Aruba: Offshore Business Sectors

-The Central Bank of Aruba (CBA) is encouraging the development of a larger financial sector, and will consider applications for licenses from financially sound and reputable banks who are subject to consolidated supervision in their home jurisdiction.
+The Central Bank of Aruba (CBA) is encouraging the development of a larger financial sector, and will consider licence applications from financially sound and reputable banks who are thoroughly supervised in their home jurisdiction.
 A small number of new banking arrivals have taken place in the last few years.

-However, to enhance the soundness of the banking sector, the CBA further tightened its policy rule on the admission of credit institutions in 2009.
-A major condition was added that only financial institutions with solid financial strength and reputation and subject to comprehensive consolidated supervision are allowed as a major shareholder in a credit institution established in Aruba.
+To make the banking sector more sound, the CBA further tightened its policy on admitting credit institutions in 2009.
+It added a major condition that only financial institutions with solid financial strength and reputation that are well supervised are allowed to be major shareholders in Aruban credit institution.

 The minimum issued capital of an offshore bank is Afl5m.
-No withholding taxes are levied on interest-bearing deposits.
+Withholding tax is not levied on interest-bearing deposits.